riz-l/one-ed/README.md

   const handleReportInputValues = (id) => (e) => setExampleRenderValues(id)(e.target.value);
   ```

 - Now we need a function to facilitate the deletion of the database that we established earlier.
-This function will be added to our Logout function and will also be used should a user refresh their browser, or open a new tab, or close their browser altogether.
+This function will be added to our Logout function and will also be used should a user refresh their browser, open a new tab, or close their browser altogether

   ```
   function pleaseDelete() {